ilastik/ilastik.github.io/documentation/tracking/tracking.md

 which is done in the **Thresholding and Size Filter** applet:

 ## 2. Thresholding and Size Filter:
+If the user chose a to start the workflow with prediction maps as input (rather than binary images, in which case this applet will not appear), the user first has to threshold these prediction maps.
 First, the channel of the prediction maps which contains the foreground predictions has to be specified.
 For instance, if in the Pixel Classification workflow,